June 19, 2015

 I also mentioned that I like when modern, sharp curves made from bare industrial materials are used to compliment nature, and that is what this place is prime example as well, since it isn’t placed somewhere in the middle of urban landscape in the downtown but surrounded by woods.

-Modern, sharp curves made from bare industrial materials are used to compliment nature, as the area is surrounded by woods.
+Modern, sharp curves made from bare industrial materials are used to complement nature, as the area is surrounded by woods.

 It is a privately owned complex designed by Moshe Safdie, a guy who is mostly known for his Habitat 67.
 He is also responsible for the shapes of the Kauffman Center for the Performing Arts in Kansas City: